4d/docs/website/translated_docs/es/Debugging/breakpoints.md

 ## Generalidades

-Breakpoints and command catching are very efficient debugging techniques.
+Los puntos de interrupción y los comandos de captura son técnicas de depuración muy eficaces.
 Both have the same effect: they pause the code execution (and display the debugger window if not already displayed) at a desired step.

 You set breakpoints on any line of code where you want the execution to be paused.
 Puede asociar una condición al punto de ruptura.